 At the start of 2024, milk, mixed milk beverages and all drinkable milk products offered in one-way plastic beverage bottles with a filling volume of 0.1 to 3.0 litres will carry the DPG deposit logo!
 According to the German Packaging Act (VerpackG), these beverages become subject to the mandatory deposit and thus integrated into the DPG return and deposit system.

-The Packaging Act (VerpackG) has stipulated a deadline-related regulation for the expansion of the deposit obligation as of 1 January 2024.
-In order to meet the legal requirements in the best possible way and at the same time to enable manufacturers and importers - the so-called First Distributors - to run smooth processes, the mandatory entry into the DPG Deposit System is facilitated via a practical preparatory regulation.
-Since March 2023, it has been possible for the companies concerned to participate in the system ahead of time and thus to register the GTIN (Global Trade Item Number) of all relevant packaging in the DPG System Database at an early stage.
-In this way, the correct product labelling, including the trademarked DPG Logo, can be realized with an appropriate lead time and optimally synchronized with all system partners involved.
+In order to meet the legal requirements in the best possible way and to enable smooth processes for beverage producers and importers - the so-called First Distributors - at the same time, the mandatory entry into the DPG deposit system is facilitated by a practical preparatory regulation.
+Since March 2023, early participation in the system has been possible for the companies concerned, and with it the early registration of the GTIN (Global Trade Item Number) and labelling with the DPG deposit logo for all affected packaging in the DPG system database.
+In this way, the correct product labelling, including the trademark-protected DPG deposit logo, can be realised with an appropriate lead time and optimally synchronised with all system partners involved.

 A further step towards conserving resources